shalommmitz/play-audiobook/README.md

     sudo apt-get install python-dbus

+## The VLC d-bus interface
+I found it hard to get reliable information about how to interface to VLC using dbus.
+Two resources are included that might be helpful, if you face a similar issue:

+- The file 'AudioPlayer.py' contain the function 'show_available_methods'.
+- The file 'vlc_dbus_interface.txt' shows all available methods (and how to re-find them).

 ## The Audio Book

 For simplicity, only one audiobook is played at any time.
 The audio files of this book are put in the folder "./book".